xssnick/ton-payment-network/README.md

 }
 ```

-The logic of conditional payments is performed offchein if the parties agree, and onchain if they disagree.
+The logic of conditional payments is performed offchain if the parties agree, and onchain if they disagree.

 #### Anonymity of the virtual channel